-Compensation Considerations for 2017 and 2018.
+Compensation Considerations for 2018 and 2019.
 The tax effect of possible forms of compensation on the Company and on the executive officers is a factor considered in determining types of compensation to be awarded.
 Similarly, the accounting treatment accorded various types of compensation may be an important factor used to determine the form of compensation.
 The deductibility, for tax purposes, of compensation paid to named executive officers is subject to limits imposed by Section 162 of the Internal Revenue Code.
-Annual compensation exceeding \$1 million was non-deductible unless earned and paid as qualifying "performance based compensation," under technical rules established by Code section 162(m).
-The "Tax Cuts and Jobs Act of 2017", eliminated the performance based compensation exception to the non-deductibility rules of section 162.
+Annual compensation exceeding \$1 million is non-deductible.
 Accordingly, all compensation in excess of \$1 million paid to any of the Company's named executive officers (and the Chief Financial Officer) in any given year will be non-deductible.
-In determining whether to grant otherwise earned awards for 2017 that would be non-deductible, under the new rules, the Committee considered the possible tax effects of any such awards.

-The Company held a "Say on Pay" vote at its annual meeting in 2017.
+The Company held a "Say on Pay" vote at its annual meeting in 2018.
 At that meeting, in excess of 98% of the votes were cast "For" approval of our executive compensation as described in the Proxy Statement for that meeting.
 The Committee intends to consider these results as part of its ongoing review of executive compensation.

 Termination Benefits.
 Upon a Participant's reaching retirement age (as defined in the plan), all Long-Term Incentive Plan and Career Share restricted stock awards vest to the extent such awards have been expensed in the Company's financial statements.
 As of year-end, Daniel K. Frierson, and Mr. E. David Hobbs were the only Named Executive Officers eligible for retirement in accordance with the terms of the restricted stock awards.
-If Mr. Frierson had retired at year end, the number of shares subject to such awards that would have vested and the value of such shares would have been 9,856 shares and \$37,945.
-If Mr. Hobbs had retired at year end, the number of shares subject to such awards that would have vested and the value of such shares would have been 1,518 shares and \$5,844.
-For purposes of valuing the foregoing awards, the Company used the year-end market value of the Company's Common Stock, which was \$3.85/share.
+If Mr. Frierson had retired at year end, the number of shares subject to such awards that would have vested and the value of such shares would have been 22,359 shares and \$15,652.
+If Mr. Hobbs had retired at year end, the number of shares subject to such awards that would have vested and the value of such shares would have been 7,664 shares and \$5,365.
+For purposes of valuing the foregoing awards, the Company used the year-end market value of the Company's Common Stock, which was \$0.70/share.